-This assessment introduces a new methodology for examining population trends in octopus.
-This approach uses the underlying model used in Tier 5, where fishing catch is equated to a total natural mortality (in tons).
+The 2011 BSAI octopus is assessment introduced a new methodology for examining population trends in octopus.
+This approach uses the underlying model from Tier 5, where fishing catch is equated to a total natural mortality (in tons).
 For Tier 5 stocks, the total natural mortality is usually estimated as the product of biomass and instantaneous mortality rate N=MB.
 The new method uses a different approach to estimate total natural mortality that does not rely on being able to estimate biomass.

-While we have little data on octopus biomass, we have good data on one of the octopus' major predators - Pacific cod.
-We used data from the AFSC's food habits database to estimate the total amount of octopus consumed by Pacific cod in the Bering Sea from 1984 -2008.
-This number could be considered a highly conservative estimate of the total natural mortality N for octopus, since it does not include mortality from other predators (i.e. marine mammals) or non-predation mortality.
-This estimate is also conservative because this year it is based on predation rates for the Bering Sea alone, without considering predation by cod in the Aleutian Islands.
+While we have unreliable data on octopus biomass, we have reliable data on one of the octopus' major predators - Pacific cod.
+The new method uses data from the AFSC's food habits database to estimate the total amount of octopus consumed by Pacific cod.
+This number could be considered a conservative estimate of the total natural mortality N for octopus, since it does not include mortality from other predators (i.e. marine mammals; Fig. 22.7) or non-predation mortality.